emersonhsieh/konsejo-website/README.md

 # Konsejo Website

-In my freshman fall semester, I took *UGBA 195.2 Startup DISCO* from the Haas School of Business.
+In my freshman year at UC Berkeley, I took *UGBA 195.2 Startup DISCO* from the Haas School of Business.
 Konsejo was the startup idea that my team and I pitched during the course.
 The idea was created by Fidencio Tamayo.